-Incidents of take over the entire term of the ITP will depend on the drought conditions that occur over the 20-year period.
-Take related to springflows from the Covered Activities only takes place during drought periods, which occurs roughly one-half the time.
+Incidents of take over the entire term of the ITP will depend on the drought conditions that actually occur over that particular 20-year period.
+Take related to springflows from the Covered Activities only takes place during drought periods, which over the long term occurs roughly one-half the time.
 The amount of take varies with the severity and the length of the drought period.
 Droughts are not uniformly distributed in either severity or time over any 20-year period of time, and within any shorter multi-year drought period there will be some months or even years of no drought.
-The following cumulative scenario is proposed as a basis for assessing and estimating cumulative take during the ITP term:
+The following cumulative scenario is proposed as a basis for assessing and estimating cumulative take during the ITP term, using the drought stage terminology that triggers various District Rules-based drought management strategies:

 - 1. One seven-year period of Extreme Drought, equivalent to the DOR; - 2.
-One seven-year period of Exceptional Drought, equivalent to the Hybrid Drought; - 3.
-Six Three years of no non severe drought, duringin which the Covered Species populations recover to their stipulated populations as modeled initial conditions (Table 5-9), and the only take that occurs, nominally each drought year, is to the Barton Springs salamander population at Upper Barton Spring; and - 4.3.
-Three years of no drought, where no take of any form occurs at any outlet.
+One seven-year period of Stage IV Exceptional Drought, equivalent to the Hybrid Drought; - 3.
+Six years of no drought, during which no take of any kind occurs and the Covered Species populations recover to their stipulated populations as modeled initial conditions (Table 5-9).

 This cumulative take scenario is just one possible scenario for a 20-year period, but it is, in the judgment of District hydrogeologists, a very conservative, even worst-case scenario from a hydrologic standpoint.
 This scenario should not be considered a prediction of what will happen annually during the ITP term, rather it is simply the basis for calculating cumulative take to be specified in the ITP.
-That said, the six-year period of no drought, in which no behavioral or physiological take would occur, accommodates the need In this scenario, the two 3-year periods are interchangeable and the two 7-year drought periods are interchangeable, so the order doesn't matter.
-This is because the District makes an assumption that either of the three years of no drought or non-severe drought is long enough for the Covered Species to rebound to a level approximating the initial condition used in the model at the beginning of a severe drought, as used in the model.
-The.
-However, the COA's continuing low surveyeensus counts after the recent severe drought period that ended in 2011 suggest that at least some if not all outlets may need this much or more time for the populations to fully recover.
+That said, the six-year period of no drought, in which no behavioral or physiological take would occur, accommodates the need for the Covered Species to rebound to a level approximating the initial condition at the beginning of a severe drought, as used in the model.
+The COA's continuing low survey counts after the recent severe drought period that ended in 2011 suggest that at least some if not all outlets may need this much or more time for the populations to fully recover.
 The slow recovery and continued low abundance numbers may also be exacerbated by other factors not related to springflow and/or not caused by the District HCP's Covered Activities, and therefore may not be considered take.